LiliaFramework/Lilia/documentation/docs/meta/inventory.md

 Purpose:
     Called when the inventory is loaded.
-Intended to be overridden.
+    This is a hook method intended to be overridden by subclasses to implement custom loading logic.

 Parameters:
     None.